Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Treatment of the main part

-Then using the equality \eqref{quasi covariance} and $L^1$ estimations on $\Psi^{0,t}_{\underline{n}_K}[h]$ of Section \ref{Clustering estimations}, we have for $h$ and $g$ in $L^\infty$
+Then, using the equality \eqref{quasi covariance} and $L^1$ estimations on $\Psi^{0,t}_{\underline{n}_K}[h]$ of Section \ref{Clustering estimations}, we have for $h$ and $g$ in $L^\infty$

 We want to compute the asymptotics of each term in the sum.
-As we suppose there is no overlap
+As we suppose that there is no overlap

-where $\mathcal{R}^{0,t}_{\{1\},(s_k)_k}$ is the set of initial parameters such that the pseudo trajectory has no recollision and $\mathfrak{n}(\tau)$ is the number of remaining particles at time $\tau$ (see definition \ref{def: remaining particles}).
+where $\mathcal{R}^{0,t}_{\{1\},(s_k)_k}$ is the set of initial parameters such that the pseudotrajectory has no recollision and $\mathfrak{n}(\tau)$ is the number of remaining particles at time $\tau$ (see definition \ref{def: remaining particles}).
 We had an exponent $\e$ on $\ds{z}^\e_1$ to mark the $\e$-dependence of the pseudotrajectory.

 We want to construct the limiting process of the pseudotrajectory $\ds{Z}_n^\e(\tau)$.

 We denote ${T}$ the \emph{clustering tree} as the sequence $(q_i,\bar{q}_i,\bar{s}_i)_{i\leq n_K-1}$ such that the $i$-th collision happens between particles $q_i$ and $\bar{q}_i$ (with $q_i<\bar{q}_i$) and $\bar{s}_i$ is equal to $1$ (respectively $-1$) if the particles interact (respectively do not interact).
 Fixing the initial velocities $V_{n_K}$, we perform the change of variable